 Skip to main content

 The calendar is where your daily trading review happens.
-It shows every day you traded, lets you walk through your trades one by one, and is the primary place where you assign tags and setups.
+It shows every day you traded, lets you walk through your trades one by one, and is the primary place where you assign tags, setups, and stop losses.

 Browsing your trading days